gov-cy/staging-govcy-design-system-docs/src/patterns/check_answers.md

 ### Let users go back and change their answers
 You should provide a ‘Change’ link next to each section on your check answers page so that users can add or change the information.
 ‘Change’ links contain hidden text to make them accessible to screen reader users.
 Update the hidden text to describe what each ‘change’ link is for, for example, `<a href="">Change<span class="govcy-visually-hidden"> Personal Details</span></a>`.

-The answers pages should look the same way they did when the user last used them, with all their answers pre-populated.
+The question pages should look the same way they did when the user last used them, with all their answers pre-populated.

 When they’ve finished, the ‘Continue’ button should return them to the check answers page.
 They should not need to go through the rest of the transaction again.